razlan31/Kindraapp/replit.md

 ## Changelog

+- June 18, 2025: FINAL SYNC AND EMOJI FIX - Fixed bidirectional connection synchronization and emoji consistency issues
+  - Fixed intimacy emoji from 💕 to 💗 in all modal components (lines 109 and 460 in simplified-moment-modal.tsx)
+  - Resolved sync issue by removing selectedConnections dependency from useEffect that was causing event listener to be constantly recreated
+  - Activities page now maintains persistent event listener that properly receives and processes connection sync events
+  - Both emoji standardization and bidirectional sync now working correctly

 - June 18, 2025: BIDIRECTIONAL CONNECTION SYNC FIX - Fixed comprehensive bidirectional connection filter synchronization between activity page and all modals
   - Fixed plan modal validation errors causing "failed to create plan" messages from + button
   - Enhanced plan schema validation with proper data structure and error handling